-During the mock-up tests, it has been shown, that some features needed to be modified and optimized, e.g. for the dismantling of the measurement chamber additional tools have to be developed.
+During the mock-up tests, it has been shown, that some features needed to be modified and optimized, e.g. for the dismantling of the measurement chamber additional tools had to be developed.
 Finally it was proven that all tasks can be performed safely as specified before.
 Additionally important key figures and characteristics were recorded which are necessary for estimation of the total duration of dismantling the primary shielding.
-At the end the authorities confirmed the tests as an important precondition before beginning the installation activities of the HWZ in July 2012.
 In total 4600 man-hours were spent for the cold tests and staff training.